-Haven’t we always wondered if these beautiful creatures have wings?
+Haven’t we always wondered if grasshoppers have wings?
 They are usually found all over the world in different climates and territories.
-We see different species of grasshoppers all over the world, these creatures are known to live in grassy areas like green fields, Woody areas and even in the forest where they can be easily found.

 Most species of grasshoppers do have wings.
 They have two pairs of wings known as the fore wings and the hind wings.
 But not all grasshoppers have wings.
 These wings are used for flying for some distance, a few feet or more and then they land.